I hope this still works.

 Hearing the sound of claws on stone, she glanced up to see the dog returning.
 He trotted up to her and whined, as if asking if she was alright.
 “I’m okay, boy.
 You’re friend patched me right up.
 Thanks for calling for her, by the way.
 You’re a good boy.”

 At the classic words, his tail wagged.
-He then sat by her knees, looking up at her over his shoulder.
+He sat and leaned against her leg, looking up at her over his shoulder.
 Rebecca reached out with her good hand and scratched behind his ears, smiling faintly.
 Warren had mentioned getting a dog, claiming to always want one.
 He had never had one growing up, and now that they had their own house, it was time.
 She had eagerly agreed, but they had never gotten the chance.

 Blinking away the tears, lest her new friend see them, she sat back and continued looking around.
-To her right was a door, a thing obviously reclaimed from somewhere and fixed by Anna.
-It must lead to a back office, she reasoned, but wondered how it had be repurposed.
+To her right was a door, a thing obviously reclaimed from somewhere else.
+It must lead to a back office, and she wondered how it had be repurposed.

-Rebecca smiled her thanks and took the glass plate.
-She didn’t recognize what meat was one the plate, and frowned as the more distasteful options ran through her mind.
+Rebecca smiled her thanks and took the plate.
+She didn’t recognize what kind of meat it was and frowned as several distasteful options ran through her mind.

 “It’s radroach.”
 The reply was quiet and followed by a chuckle.
 “Not the most appetizing, I know.
 But out here there isn’t too many choices.
 Those damn things are everywhere.”